MontelioneLab/AISAR/docs/data.md

 This directory includes:
 - R scripts for generating each figure
 - Data files used for plotting
-- Processed results (CSV, RData) used in the analysis
+- Processed results (scores.all, CSV, ...) used in the analysis